-After you complete your forms, we will review and leave comments on your forms.
+After you complete your forms, we will review them and leave comments.
 If necessary, we will send you an email alerting you to make updates.
 You can follow the tutorial videos we provide on viewing and changing your forms.
 When your forms are ready, we will send you a final PDF version.

-It’s crucial to make sure your forms are accurate and you carefully followed the entire DACA application process checklist.
-When you receive your PDF, double-check you entered dates and names correctly, no information for any applicable question is missing, and you signed in all the right places.
+It’s crucial to ensure your forms are accurate and that you carefully follow the entire DACA application process checklist.
+When you receive your PDF, double-check that you entered dates and names correctly, that no information for any applicable question is missing, and that you signed in all the right places.
 You can make changes to the editable PDF we sent you.

 If you have any other issues, such as file corruption, you can email email@example.com.

-In addition to the immigration forms, you need to include certain supporting documents in your DACA application, which will depend on your specific application.
-You can email email@example.com to request a personal review by an immigration lawyer on our team.
+In addition to the immigration forms, you need to include certain supporting documents in your DACA application, depending on your specific application.
+You can email firstname.lastname@example.org to request a personal review by an immigration lawyer on our team.
 We will ask for a list of documents depending on your case and review them when you send them over.

 Step 7: Keep us posted!